espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Tectonic Stomp.md

 # Tectonic Stomp
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You cause minor tremors that topple your enemies.
 All creatures in a 30 foot emanation who are standing on the ground take 1d6 bludgeoning damage for every 2 levels you have, with a DC resolve reflex save.
-A creature that fails its save also falls [[Prone]].
+A creature that fails its save also falls [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].

 * * *